Ask Honest John

 Related models

 Neatly styled.
-Increased room and better performance than original Jazz.
-More fun to drive.
+Increased room and better performance than original Jazz. better to drive.
 Very versatile.
 CVT-7 returned in February 2011 replacing i-SHIFT.
+More reliable than first generation Jazz.